What Is State Unemployment Insurance Tax?

 - Educational institutions

-- Religious nonprofit organizations
+- Religious nonprofits

 - Charitable organizations (501(c)(3) entities)

-How to Calculate Your SUI Tax
+How Do You Calculate Your SUI Tax?

-Understanding Your Tax Rate
+How Your Tax Rate Works

 - Industry classification: Some industries (like construction) face higher rates